-If you’ve ever visited a friend or loved one who is terminally ill, and not very responsive, you may wonder whether your visits are making a difference.
+If you’ve ever visited a friend or loved one who is terminally ill and not very responsive, you may wonder whether your visits make a difference.

-It is so important to make sure you are in a place of peace before the visit.
-If you don’t feel calm, peaceful and centered, take fifteen minutes to quiet yourself before entering the person’s home or room.
+- It’s so important to make sure you are in a place of peace before the visit.
+If you don’t feel calm, peaceful and centered, take some time to quiet yourself before entering the person’s home or room.

-• If the person has a book or newspaper by their bed, read it softly.
+- If the person has a book or newspaper by their bed, read it aloud.

-At a loss for words – It’s okay to say, “Mary, I don’t know what to say or do, but I am here and I care about you.”
+- At a loss for words – It’s OK to say, “Mary, I don’t know what to say or do, but I’m here and I care about you.”

-Chatter is overrated – Be present without saying a word.
-You do not have to fill every moment of your visit with conversation.
+- Chatter is overrated – Be present without saying a word.
+You don’t have to fill every moment of your visit with conversation.
 Just make sure you are focused on the person and not thinking about your next appointment or task on the “to-do” list.

 About Hospice of the Red River Valley

 In 1981, Hospice of the Red River Valley was founded on the belief that everyone deserves access to high-quality end-of-life care.
 We fulfill our nonprofit mission by providing medical, emotional, personal and spiritual care, as well as grief support to our patients, their families and caregivers during a tender time in life.
 Our staff helps those we serve experience more meaningful moments through exceptional hospice care, 24 hours a day, 365 days a year, wherever a patient calls home.
 The organization serves more than 40,000 square miles in North Dakota and Minnesota, including in and around Bismarck, Detroit Lakes, Devils Lake, Fargo, Fergus Falls, Grand Forks, Lisbon, Thief River Falls, Valley City and many more communities.
 Hospice of the Red River Valley offers round-the-clock availability via phone, prompt response times and same-day admissions, including evenings, weekends and holidays.
 Contact us anytime at 800-237-4629 or hrrv.org.